keajs/kea-docs/docs/intro/typescript.md

 ### Create logic-builder-type-builders

-To make your custom builders work with typegen, you must write a _logic-builder-type-builder_ :sweat_smile:.
+**If you're building custom logic builders**, and want typegen to automatically generate types, you must write a _logic-builder-type-builder_. :sweat_smile:

 This involves creating a `typegen.ts` or a `setters.typegen.ts` file next to your `setters.ts` builder.
 This file should export a function with the same name as the builder, and similar to the builder, add various actions, reducers and other features on the _type_ of the logic.

 Check out the sample [typedForm.typegen.ts](https://github.com/keajs/kea-typegen/blob/kea-3.0/samples/typed-builder/typedForm.typegen.ts), or the more full-featured [`typegen.ts` from kea-forms](https://github.com/keajs/kea-forms/blob/kea-3.0/src/typegen.ts), for examples of such type builders.

 :::note
 These type builders area a new area of development for kea, starting with 3.0, and we're working on making this API simpler for all.
 For now, you'll need to know how the TypeScript Compiler API works, and write code to manipulate TypeScript `Node`s and `TypeNode`s.

 > ProTip: Get a useful debugger, and use the [TypeScript AST Viewer](https://ts-ast-viewer.com/).
 :::